 Austria's conservatives, Greens agree to form government

-Vienna, Jan 2 (AFP) Austria's conservatives led by Sebastian Kurz have agreed to form a coalition government with the Greens after a final round of talks capping almost three months of negotiations.
-It will mark the first time the Green party has been in power, after Kurz's alliance with the far-right collapsed in a corruption scandal and triggered elections in September.
+Austria's conservatives led by Sebastian Kurz have agreed to form a coalition government with the Greens after a final round of talks capping almost three months of negotiations.
+It will mark the first time the Green party has been in power after Kurz's alliance with the far-right collapsed in a corruption scandal and triggered elections in September.

 An OeVP official confirmed the same to AFP.
 The two parties' leaders are to make a statement.
 Despite progress to bridge the significant gaps, observers said the new government would face challenges after Kurz's previous rule with the far-right Freedom Party (FPOe) saw a raft of anti-immigration measures passed, sharply dividing Austrians.